 - I. Student must be accepted or currently enrolled as a credit student at West Georgia Technical College and must take the exemption exam prior to enrolling in the course unless the course was previously passed and has expired for program eligibility.
 (Exemption exams may be taken only once.)
 The student must have also met the prerequisites for the course.
 Students enrolled in Learning Support courses may not request exemption from a subsequent course in that area. - 2.
 No later than the withdrawal date of the semester in which the exemption exam is requested, student meets with program chair to request an exemption exam.
 Program Chair explains the exemption process, gathers information from the student to determine eligibility, and upon verification of eligibility, provides the request form to the student to begin the process. - 3.
 Upon form completion, the Program Chair recommends the student for exemption testing, signs form, and forwards the form to the appropriate Academic Dean for final approval/denial. - 4.
 Academic Dean contacts the student and assesses evidence to determine if prior education, training, or work experience is similar to that of the course being considered.
 Dean checks for completion, collaborates with the Program Chair, and signs and returns form to student if recommended for testing. - 5.
 Student presents signed Exemption Exam Request form to the campus cashier for fee payment.
 Cashier checks to be sure form has been signed by both the Academic Dean and Program Chair.
-See cashier for current fees. - 6.
+The exemption exam fee is 25 percent of the regular tuition credit hour rate (fee is nonrefundable and is not covered by financial aid). - 6.
 Student presents Exemption Exam Request form and photo ID to exam proctor at scheduled time of exam, on predetermined campus.
 Failure to arrive at designated time generally results in fee forfeiture and loss of test appointment. - 7.
 Student completes exemption exam.
 Student must receive minimum score of 80% to be awarded exemption credit. - 8.
 The Dean of the appropriate school submits official exam score to the Registrar for academic recording. - 9.
 Registrar notifies the student of exemption exam results by mail and student email. - 10.
 If the student has passed the exam, the Registrar records the grade as EX on the student's transcript.
 (EX grades are not included in the calculation of the student's grade point average.)